Hokke-ji: Hokke-ji Jūichimen Kannon

-The honzon of Hokke-ji is a one-meter tall wooden statue of Jūichimen Kannon (Avalokiteśvara), which is designated a National Treasure.
-A hibutsu image, it is open for public viewing on certain days in spring and autumn.
+The honzon of Hokke-ji is a one-meter tall wooden statue of Jūichimen Kannon, which is designated a National Treasure.
+A hibutsu hidden image, it is open for public viewing on certain days in spring and autumn.
 The temple legend states that it was made in the Nara period by a Buddhist sculptor from Gandara in the likeness of Empress Kōmyō, but it is believed to have actually been made in the early Heian period, in the first half of the 9th century.

 The statue is made of a single piece of Japanese kaya wood.
 It is in good condition and is one of the most representative pieces of sculpture from the Heian period.
 It was made without any coloring or gold leaf from the beginning, and the hair, eyebrows, and beard were painted ultramarine, the lips were painted vermilion, and the whites of the eyes were painted white.
 Copper plates were used for the eyes, the hair hanging down the shoulders, the crown, and the bracelets, and the rest of the statue is finished in a natural state that makes the most of the beauty of the wood.
 Apart from a few parts made of different materials, such as the wrists and the loose parts of the heavenly garment, the main parts of the head and body, the center of the lotus throne, and the core below it are carved from a single piece of wood.

 The pedestal is an unusual type, with a single thin stem supporting the lotus flower of the statue from the bottom.
 The halo is also a rare style, depicting the unopened lotus flowers and leaves.
 It was added in 1905 was based on old drawings.
 The statue's center of gravity is on the left leg, the right leg is loose, and the first toe of the right foot is slightly raised, as if expressing the moment of taking a step.
 The extremely long right arm represents the "standing hand and knees upright position," one of the 80 types of Buddha's mudra.
 The facial expression of this statue, the proportions that emphasize the volume of the chest and thighs, and the fluttering wave pattern of clothing with thick folds alternating with thin, sharp folds are all styles unique to early Heian sculpture.